sseltzer/COP4531-Grep/proj6/readme.txt

 This implemenation of grep includes Regular Expression notation like concatenation, or ( | ), closure ( * ), parentheses ( ( , ) ), and wildcard ( ( . ) ).
 It aslo includes regular expression "shorthand" characters.
 A genaral form of NFA is alos implemented in this project.
+No erors or warning should be expedted druing the compilation of this application.

+The following is expected from the opreration of this program.

 Final Testing procedures